-The purpose of this project is to support the ongoing professional development needs of beginning and experienced Early Childhood Educators.
-Specifically, this project aims to expand the current infrastructure of support for both new and experienced Early Childhood Educators, with an aim to slow the number of ECEs who leave the field.
-Moreover, through this project, we aim to build the capacity of ECEs, supporting their ongoing professional identity development needs, as well as increasing their levels of teacher-efficacy, their confidence in their own abilities as an educator.
+The purpose of this project was to support the ongoing professional development needs of beginning and experienced Early Childhood Educators.
+Specifically, this project aimed to expand the current infrastructure of support for both new and experienced Early Childhood Educators, with an aim to slow the number of ECEs who leave the field.
+Moreover, we aimed to build the capacity of ECEs, support their ongoing professional identity development needs, as well as increase their levels of teacher-efficacy, their confidence in their own abilities as an educator.

 Through the creation of various media forms, such as a professional video and professional permanent displays, we aim to leave a legacy of what ECEs experiences are and how communities of practice can support the ongoing professional identity needs of Early Childhood Educators.

-This project seeks to build on what is already present, so uses the current structure that is present through the existing individual ECEBC branches across the province of BC, of which there are 19.
+This project was built on what is already present, so utilized the current structure that is present through the existing individual ECEBC branches across the province of BC, of which there are 19.